ezhulati/capitol-insights/README.md

 The site is configured for deployment on Netlify.
 Push to the main branch to trigger a deployment.

+## Analytics and Monitoring

+The site uses Microsoft Clarity for analytics and user behavior monitoring:
+- Heatmaps and session recordings to understand user behavior
+- Performance monitoring
+- Error tracking
+- Custom event tracking for important user interactions
+- Privacy-focused with anonymized data collection

 ## Security Considerations

 This project implements several security best practices: